Ruta graveolens · notes from a language experiment · cultivated since 2025

 Integer Formatting

-@to_string(n) formats the entire range of i64, including i64::MIN.
-A negative value is prefixed with a single -; a zero value formats as 0.
+@to_string(n) formats the entire range of the argument's type, including i64::MIN and u64::MAX.
+The value is formatted according to its type's signedness: an unsigned value with its high bit set formats as its unsigned magnitude, never as a negative number.
+A negative signed value is prefixed with a single -; a zero value formats as 0.

 fn main() -> i32 {